Psst! Hey you. Have you heard about the..... FRESHMAN FIFTEEN. Da, da, dum.

 1.)
 Do not buy (and eat) junk food in bulk.

 Note that we did not say any junk food at all.
 We get it.
 Oreos, Lays, Cheetos, Ben and Jerry’s, and Kit Kats make for some tasty snacks.
 They are affordable and convenient and fill our stomachs.
 However, moderation is the key.
 It might seem simple, but it is important to only consume a single pack of chips or a handful of cookies at a sitting.
 The temptation with snacks in bulk or family size is that once you start eating, you keep on going and end up consuming unnecessary saturated fat.
 Think of buying in smaller quantities as a form of portion control.

 2.)
 Skip the soda/pop.

 For a healthy and balanced diet, an average person should consume around 2,000 calories a day.
-A can of carbonated drink has roughly 150 calories; that’s 7.5% of your daily allotted calorie intake from a single can!
+A can of carbonated drink has roughly 150 calories; that’s 7.5 percent of your daily allotted calorie intake from a single can!
 And that’s just the calories.
 Harmful chemicals and sugar stew in that small can of danger.
 Besides, your dentist probably has told you that sodas are the chainsaws to your teeth.
-Stay safe, and skip the soda.
+Stay safe and skip the soda.

 3.)
 Drink water… lots of it.